Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 struct CustomLivestreamPlayer: View { @Injected(\.streamVideo) var streamVideo @State var call: Call @ObservedObject var state: CallState public init( type: String, id: String ) { let call = InjectedValues[\.streamVideo].call(callType: type, callId: id) self.call = call _state = ObservedObject(wrappedValue: call.state) } public var body: some View { ZStack { GeometryReader { reader in if let participant = state.participants.first { VideoCallParticipantView( participant: participant, availableFrame: reader.frame(in: .global), contentMode: .scaleAspectFit, customData: [:], call: call ) } else { Text("No livestream available") } } } .overlay( VStack { Spacer() HStack { Image(systemName: "eye") Text("\(state.participantCount)") .font(.headline) } .foregroundColor(Color.blue) .padding(.all, 8) .cornerRadius(8) .padding() } ) .onAppear { Task { try await call.join(callSettings: CallSettings(audioOn: false, videoOn: false)) } } .onDisappear { call.leave() } } }

 In the code above, we're checking if we have a participant in our CallState.
-If yes, we are using the VideoCallParticipantView to display the participant and their stream.
-If no participant is available, we are simply showing a text view with a message that the livestream is not available.
+If yes, we use the VideoCallParticipantView to display the participant and their stream.
+If no participant is available, we show a text view with a message that the livestream is unavailable.

 Finally, for simplicity, we are using the onAppear and onDisappear modifiers to join and leave the livestream.
 Based on your app's logic, you might invoke these actions based on user input (for example, buttons for joining and leaving a livestream).

-In order to test the new implementation, just replace the LivestreamPlayer with CustomLivestreamPlayer in the LivestreamView above.
+To test the new implementation, replace LivestreamPlayer with CustomLivestreamPlayer in the LivestreamView above.

-In the first part of this tutorial, we built a simple livestream app, where we published a livestream using RTMP.
+In the first part of this tutorial, we built a simple livestream app and published a live stream using RTMP.
 The authentication was done using the Dashboard.
-In a real application you want to generate tokens programmatically using a server-side SDK.
+In a real application, you want to generate tokens programmatically using a server-side SDK.

-We are going to send video from an iOS device directly using WebRTC and use the backstage functionality.
-Note that for this part of the tutorial, you will need a real iOS device.
+We will send video from an iOS device directly using WebRTC and use the backstage functionality.
+Note that you will need a real iOS device for this part of the tutorial.

-• Privacy - Microphone Usage Description - "LivestreamSampleApp requires microphone access in order to capture and transmit audio"
+• Privacy - Microphone Usage Description: "LivestreamSampleApp requires microphone access to capture and transmit audio".

 swift